emmajanedrews/base-template/_posts/2017-07-10-pricing-your-home-right-from-the-beginning.md

 {% include youtube.html %}

 As a seller, it’s really important for you to do your research.
-It’s important for you know what the value of your home really is.
+It’s important for you to know what the value of your home really is.
 Generally, the value comes to you in a range and you’ll want to make sure you’re aware of that range so you can price it accordingly.

 Sometimes people are tempted to price it on the high side because they want to get the most money out of their home. **By doing that, you run the risk of isolating a lot of buyers** who either don’t think your home is worth that much or it’s outside the amount that they can afford or be pre-approved for.&nbsp;